A Swedish expatriate with a curious mind.

 In addition to the area of gut-feel and intuition being high up on my list of exciting things to practice, there’s another area that is of equal importance and this is the dance beyond ego.

 In 2007 I ventured into expanding my awareness further.
 I was introduced to a book called, “The Disappearance of the Universe“, by Gary R Renard.
 This taught me about practicing forgiveness, non-judgment, and exploring non-duality.
 In its extension I continued to expand further by exploring body-awareness and using sensing and sourcing as a tool and a technique for making decisions.
-I have continued to evolve my understanding from there and the work that we do at Anna Maria Bäck and in Sourcing The Way today, has been empowered by this learning.
+I have continued to evolve my understanding from there and the work that I do in my own body of work and in Sourcing The Way today, has been empowered by this learning.

-To learn more about how I got to know and learn about my ability for feeling resonance and accessing deeper wisdom, visit the Sourcing The Way blog.
+To learn more about how I got to know and learn about my ability for feeling resonance and accessing deeper wisdom, visit my blog.